geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 * As a predefined SLD environment variable (which allows obtaining values for the current request such as output image width and height).

-The order of the named parameters is not significant.
+The order of the supplied parameters is not significant.

 Most rendering transformations take as input a dataset to be transformed.
-This is supplied via a special named parameter which does not have a value specified in the SLD.
+This is supplied via a special named parameter which does not have a value specified.
-The name of the parameter is determined by the particular transformation being run.
+The name of the parameter is determined by the particular transformation being used.
-When the transformation is executed, the dataset it is being applied to is passed via this parameter.
+When the transformation is executed, the input dataset is passed to it via this parameter.

-The input dataset is determined by the same query mechanism as used for all WMS requests, and can thus be filtered and reprojected as necessary.
+The input dataset is determined by the same query mechanism as used for all WMS requests, and can thus be filtered in the request if required.

-For rendering transformations which take as input a featuretype (vector dataset) and convert it to a raster dataset, in order to pass SLD validation the SLD needs to mention the geometry column of the input dataset, even though it is not used.
+In rendering transformations which take as input a featuretype (vector dataset) and convert it to a raster dataset, in order to pass validation the SLD needs to mention the geometry attribute of the input dataset (even though it is not used).
-This is done by specifying the column name in the symbolizer ``<Geometry>`` element.
+This is done by specifying the attribute name in the symbolizer ``<Geometry>`` element.

-The output of the rendering transformation is styled using the symbolizers appropriate to its format:
+The output of the rendering transformation is styled using symbolizers appropriate to its format:
 :ref:`sld_reference_pointsymbolizer`, :ref:`sld_reference_linesymbolizer`, :ref:`sld_reference_polygonsymbolizer`,
 and :ref:`sld_reference_textsymbolizer` for vector data, and :ref:`sld_reference_rastersymbolizer` for raster coverage data.

+If it is desired to display the input dataset in its orginal form, or transformed in another way, there are two options:

+* Another ``<FeatureTypeStyle>`` can be used in the same SLD
+* Another SLD can be created, and the layer displayed twice using the different SLDs

 Notes
 ^^^^^